MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/CommonDataService.md

 ## Limitations and issues

+### Common Data Service OData API performance and throttling limits

+For information about OData API performance and throttling limits for Common Data Service connections, see [Requests limits and allocations](https://docs.microsoft.com/power-platform/admin/api-request-limits-allocations).
+These limitations apply to both the Common Data Source connector (which uses the OData API as an implementation detail) and the [OData Feed](odatafeed.md) connector when accessing the same endpoint.

 ### Entity retrieval rate

 As a guideline, most default entities will be retrieved at a rate of approximately 500 rows per second using the Common Data Service connector.
 Take this rate into account when deciding whether you want to connect to Common Data Service or export to data lake.
 If you require faster retrieval rates, consider using the Export to data lake feature or Tabular Data Stream (TDS) endpoint.
 For more information, see [Alternative Common Data Service connections](#alternative-common-data-service-connections).